noamlerner/ng2-dropdown/README.md

 ```

 * `dropdown` directive is used to specify where your dropdown starts
-    * `toggleClick` Indicates if dropdown should be closed when user double-clicks the dropdown opening button.
+    * `dropdownToggle` Indicates if dropdown should be closed when user double-clicks the dropdown opening button.
 Default is **true**.
     * `(onOpen)` in dropdown is called when dropdown is opened
     * `(onClose)` in dropdown is called when dropdown is closed
 * `dropdown-open` is used on `a`, `button` or any other clickable element to open a dropdown on its click